Last Updated on October 16, 2023 by Ankit Kochar

 - It is not recommended to use special characters and spaces in an identifier name.

 - It’s a good practice to avoid using single-letter variable names except for temporary variables in python

 - Some library/module names also follow the same naming conventions, it is a good practice to follow the same for your identifier.

 Identifiers in Python are pivotal components of code, serving as names for variables, classes, modules, functions, and more.
 Adhering to specific naming rules, ensuring uniqueness, and conveying meaningfulness are essential when creating identifiers.
 Their case sensitivity and scope, whether local or global, greatly influence their functionality within a Python program.

 Here are the some frequently asked questions and answers on identifiers in python the question-and-answer form:

-Answer: No, Python identifiers cannot start with a number.
-They must start with a letter or an underscore.
+No, identifiers in Python cannot start with a digit.
+They must begin with a letter or an underscore.